Challenges of the Cancer Survivor

 Think on these things:

-Cancer Survivors need to be encouragement to see surviving cancer as an exciting second chance at life!
+Cancer Survivors need to be encouraged to see surviving cancer as an exciting second chance at life!
 It is an opportunity to begin life as God had intended.
 It is not about getting back to normal.
-The risk of getting back to the old normal is the old normal often times is the lifestyle that yielded a cancer diagnosis.
+The risk of getting back to the old normal is the old normal that (for many), was the lifestyle that yielded a cancer diagnosis.
 So we don’t want to go back to that.
 We need a new normal.

 That new normal should include the constant practice of gratitude, a grateful heart for having an extended life, and an opportunity to appreciate every day.
 It is a chance to embrace the fact that God is using this experience for good.
 You are a much stronger person after coming out of this experience.
 It is a chance to leverage that strength you’ve gained from the journey.
 It is a point in life when you no longer sweat the small stuff.
 Now you can do more for the greater good.
 You can encourage others and be more sensitive to the pain and suffering of others.